PrincetonUniversity/SCAF/README.md

 SCAF is customizable and can be used as a conservative memory analysis if the speculation modules are disabled.

 ### Users
-If you have any trouble using this framework feel free to reach out to us for help (contact sapostolakis@princeton.edu).
+If you have any trouble using this framework feel free to reach out to us for help (contact liberators@liberty-research.org).

 ### Contributions
 We welcome contributions from the community to improve this framework and evolve it to cater for more users.